CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMintingCRV/gauges/LiquidityGaugeV1.md

 Each pool has a unique liquidity gauge.

+!!!info
     There are several versions of liquidity gauge contracts in use.
 Source code for these contracts is available on [Github](https://github.com/curvefi/curve-dao-contracts/tree/master/contracts/gauges).

 Easiest way to obtain the gauge address of a liquidity pool is by querying `get_gauge` on the [MetaRegistry](/docs/registry/MetaRegistryAPI.md).